-Timed appropriately for the day after Tax Day, Wear Pajamas to Work Day helps us relieve some financial stress.
+Timed appropriately for the day after Tax Day, Wear Pajamas to Work Day on April 16 helps us relieve some financial stress.
 We’re not sure who made Wear Pajamas to Work Day a thing, but it’s becoming nationally and virally popular.
 Even celebrities have been spotted rocking sleepwear while out and about.

 We always recommend checking with the boss first — unless of course, you’re lucky enough to work from home.
 Get cozy and comfortable in your office chair while dreaming about cashing your tax refund check (that is, if you’re among those actually receiving one).

-Wear Pajamas to Work Day - History
+Wear Pajamas to Work Day timeline

 In an era of more informal dress, designers like Ralph Lauren and Giorgio Armani brought pajama-style clothing outside of the bedroom and into daytime and evening wear.